-Bemidji State University and Northwest Technical College’s Center for Diversity, Equity and Inclusion will host a Dr. Martin Luther King, Jr. breakfast on Jan.
+Bemidji State University and Northwest Technical College’s Center for Diversity, Equity and Inclusion held a Dr. Martin Luther King, Jr. breakfast on Jan.
 17 to honor the life of one of the most influential civil rights activists in the history of the United States of America.

 “It is a continuous process to encourage people to join the journey of striving equitable outcomes for all,” she said.
 “It is essential to have this opportunity to gather together, to share what we have learned or been inspired from the impact that Dr. Martin Luther King Jr. has made, to try our best to close the gaps between the privileged and historically underrepresented groups.”

 Bemidji State’s Bemidji Choir opened the event with a performance of “Life Every Voice and Sing” conducted by Dr. Dwight Jilek, associate professor of music and director of choral activities, and accompanied by Eric Gustafson, adjunct professor of music.